 The County has published additional recommendations for those who have access and functional needs.

-The County of Sonoma strongly recommends subscribing to the following:
+The County of Sonoma strongly recommends subscribing to the following alert and warning systems:

 Sonoma County residents may tune their NOAA radio to frequency 162.475.

-If you are deaf or have hearing loss these radios have add-on equipment such as strobe lights and bed shakers to help alert everyone in the household that action is needed in an emergency.
+If you are deaf or have hearing loss these radios have add-on equipment such as strobe lights and bed shakers.
+An instructional video regarding how to set up this weather radio is provided below: